timosalm/tap-spring-developer-workshop/workshop/content/exercises/api-first.md

       - StripPrefix=2
 ```

-The last step is to link our route configuration to the gateway instance with a `SpringCloudGatewayMapping` custom resource, which allows using a route configuration with multiple gateway instances, and apply everything to the cluster.
+The last step is to link our route configuration to the gateway instance with a custom resource named `SpringCloudGatewayMapping`.

 ```editor:append-lines-to-file
 file: ~/config/gateway/gateway-route-mapping.yaml
 text: |